psychemedia/storytelling-notes/eurydice-news-reports.md

 "Commander Coast Guard, Ventnor, to Admiralty,

-"We have two men alive—Cuddiford, A.8., and Fletcher, first-class boy—aud the dead bodies of Lieuteuant Tabor, Colonel Ferrier, R.E., and one able seaman."
+"We have two men alive— Cuddiford, A.8., and Fletcher, first-class boy— and the dead bodies of Lieuteuant Tabor, Colonel Ferrier, R.E., and one able seaman."

-The Euiydice was a wooden training ship for ordinary seamen and boys, a vessel of 921 tons.
+The Eurydice was a wooden training ship for ordinary seamen and boys, a vessel of 921 tons.
 She is thus described in the Navy List :

 Eurydice, guns, sixth rate.
 Captain—Marcus A. S. Hare, Feb.
 7, 1877.